fetpype/surface_processing/README.md

 # surface_processing
-Generation of fetal inner cortical (white) surfaces using simple pipeline Note that this pipeline is similar to the non deep learning (DL) part of most DL tools such as DeepCSR or CortexODE.
+Generation of fetal inner cortical (white) surfaces with spherical topology using a simple pipeline.
+Note that this pipeline is similar to the non deep learning (DL) part of most DL tools such as DeepCSR or CortexODE.
+It consists of three steps:
+1. Extraction of a closed binary mask of each hemisphere by combining the segmented structures from BOUNTI,
+2. Correction of the topology in the voxel space using Bazin et al. tools (NiRes),
+3. Extraction of the closed mesh using a classical marching cubes algorithm,
+4. Refinement of the mesh (triangles, edges and vertices) using the docker of pymesh, enforcing a regular sampling of the surface,
+5. Laplacian smoothing of the mesh using Trimesh.

 # License
 APACHE2.0 License inherited from Nighres